Skip to Content

 What is Expungement?

-An expungement is an order signed by a judge that requires criminal records regarding arrest, indictment or information, trial or verdict be sealed.
+An expungement is an order signed by a judge that requires criminal records regarding arrest, indictment, or information, trial, or verdict be sealed.
 Sealing records means that the records may not be disclosed or opened.
 This DOES NOT mean the records are destroyed.
 In fact, the law sets out several circumstances in which expunged records may be disclosed or opened.
-For instance, the records may be opened when a person is under criminal investigation, or when a criminal justice agency is evaluating a prospective employee.
+For instance, the records may be opened when a person is under criminal investigation or when a criminal justice agency is evaluating a prospective employee.
 However, taken as a whole the law is a big step forward for people who have paid their debt to society and wish to move forward with their lives.

-What Is the Expungement Process in MN?
+What Is the Expungement Process in Minnesota?

 Anyone seeking to have their criminal record sealed must go through a complex process.